-However, in 1917, the need for aeration was not recognized in the first comprehensive U.S. publication on golf course management, Turf For Golf Courses, by Piper and Oakley.
-These early agronomists worked for the United States Department of Agriculture (USDA) and assisted the United States Golf Association (USGA) in establishing turf management practices for its members.

-Dr. Fred V. Grau, the first extension turfgrass specialist for Pennsylvania State University, reports that he has no recollection of any type of equipment being used to improve soil-air relationships or to reduce soil compaction at the USDA's Arlington Turf Gardens in the early 1930s.
-Grau does remember golf course superintendents using potato forks and spading forks to loosen hard spots on putting greens that resisted water penetration.
+However, in 1917, the need for aeration was not recognized in the first comprehensive U.S. publication on golf course management, Turf for Golf Courses, by Piper and Oakley.
+These early agronomists worked for the United States Department of Agriculture and assisted the United States Golf Association in establishing turf management practices for its members.
+Dr. Fred V. Grau, the first extension turfgrass specialist for Pennsylvania State University, reported that he had no recollection of any type of equipment being used to improve soil-air relationships or to reduce soil compaction at the USDA's Arlington Turf Gardens in the early 1930s.
+Grau did remember golf course superintendents using potato forks and spading forks to loosen hard spots on putting greens that resisted water penetration.